mnguyen0226/personal_site_v2/content/posts/info_security_3/post.md

   - `ciphertext`:	`ZICVTWQNGRZGVTWAVZHCQYGLMGJ`
 - Even	this	scheme	is	vulnerable	to	cryptanalysis because	the	key	and	the	plaintext	share	the	same frequency	distribution	of	letters,	a	statistical technique	can	be	applied.

+**One-Time	Pad**
+- It's an improvement to the Vernam cipher and was proposed by Army Signal Corp officer, Joseph Mauborgne.
+- Key Features:
+  - The key used for encryption and decryption is random and as long as the message itself.
+This ensures that it's not repeated.
+  - After using the key for a single message, it's discarded.
+  - Each new message requires a new key of the same length as that message.
+- Security:
+  - The scheme is deemed unbreakable.
+  - The ciphertext output appears random and bears no statistical relationship to the plaintext, making it nearly impossible to infer the original message.
+  - Since the ciphertext provides no information about the plaintext, there's no way to crack the code.
+- Challenges:
+  - Creating large quantities of truly random keys poses a practical challenge, especially for heavily used systems that might require millions of such characters.
+  - The distribution of these mammoth keys is problematic because both the sender and the receiver need to possess the same key for every message.
+- Utility Limitations:
+  - Due to the mentioned challenges, the one-time pad is of limited utility.
+It's mostly used for low-bandwidth channels where very high security is paramount.
+- Uniqueness: The one-time pad is the only cryptosystem that offers perfect secrecy.

 ## Transposition Techniques